lifull-dev/bucky-core/example/hands-on/README.md

 ```
 You will get a new directory which name is "bucky_hands_on" under services directory.

-## 3. Create devices directory, and create pageobject, parts for test code
+## 3. Create devices directory and create page_object, parts for test code
 * Device only support PC, SP and tablet
-* Test code will be executed in different user agent according to device
+* Test code will be executed in different user agents according to the device
-* Pageobject is the file that you can add customize method in
+* Page_object is the file that you can add customize method in
-* Parts is the file that html element of page is declared in
+* Parts is the file that HTML element of the page is declared in
 * Use snake case for naming

-Create device directory, pageobject file and part file.
+Create device directory, page_object file and part file.
 ```bash
 # Create github top page
 bucky make page github_top --service bucky_hands_on --device pc